BERA Doctoral Thesis Award

 Every year BERA recognises academic excellence and rigour in research by a Doctoral student.
 This underscores BERA’s commitment to developing capacity, advancing quality and methodological originality within the field of educational research.

-- Nominators/proposers and the person/s being nominated should be fully paid up members of BERA at the time of nominations.
+- The applicant should be a fully paid up member of BERA at the time of nominations.

-- A 1,000 word double page spread of their paper to be featured in Research Intelligence.
+- A 1,000 word double page spread to be featured in Research Intelligence.